DJ Constantine “Connie” Price’s Soul Picnic: Music Playlist 001

 Little Willie John

-Note: If you love any of these songs please go buy physical copies of the one that are still in print.
-Spotify, Apple Music, YouTube and most all streaming subscriptions are great tools to check things out and see if you like them BUT “streaming” doesn’t pay artists a living wage and we all want these amazing folks to be able to keep making this great music we cherish.
+The Last Word: If you love these songs, please buy physical copies if you’re able.
+Spotify, Apple Music/iTunes, YouTube, and other streaming services are great tools, but streaming doesn’t pay artists a living wage.
+We want these amazing folks to keep making the music we cherish.